General Oil Rig Information

 Platforms Eureka, Elly and Ellen sit in federal waters 8 ½ miles off shore from the Los Angeles area.
 Eureka is the deepest rig accessible to divers with it sitting in 720’.
 Elly and Ellen are unusual because they are a double platform with a bridge connecting them together.
 They sit in about 260’ of water which is still plenty deep for recreational or tech divers.

 The platform on the right (Platform Elly) houses equipment for separating the oil, natural gas and produced water.
 It also houses equipment to generate electrical power for the 3 platforms (the two shown plus platform Eureka).
-Aera Energy LLC’s offshore California development centers on the three-platform complex and these platforms – Ellen, Elly, and Eureka – produce oil from the offshore Beta field.
+Beta Operating Company LLC, dba Beta Offshore, is an affiliate of Amplify Energy Corp. and operates the three oil platforms– Ellen, Elly, and Eureka.
 Underwater, their legs and cross braces are much like any other oil rig making a home to much the same life such as anemones, sponges, fish, crabs, scallops, starfish, mussels, nudibranchs and much more.
 All this in a small area and then to top it off you have the schooling fish and sea lions.
 Diving the rigs is an awesome experience especially on the days with 50’ plus visibility.

 Diving the oil rigs